dogw4t3r/ffp/README.md

 A far-from-perfect chess engine in C using **bitboards** (a8=bit0 … h1=bit63).
 Single-file build, legal move generation, FEN loader, perft, a tiny alpha–beta search, and a minimal UCI loop.

+Thanks to https://www.chessprogramming.org/ for being the best resource.

 ## Features (current)

 - **Board & State**